JMRhodes/Pressed/README.md

 Pressed requires a minimum of WordPress 4.5.

 ## What tools do I need to use Pressed?
-Pressed is built with **Bower** and **Gulp** usage in mind and is the recommended way to use this theme.
+Pressed is built with **Composer** and **Gulp** usage in mind and is the recommended way to use this theme.
-However theme assets should compile just fine using other tools.

 ## Getting Started With Pressed

 ### Install node.js.
 - Using the command line, navigate to your theme directory
-- Run `npm install` to install Gulp plugins and Bower packages and Composer autoload.
+- Run `npm install` to install Gulp plugins and Composer packages and autoload.
 - Run `gulp` to confirm everything is working

 ### What Gulp tasks are included?